beeware/Python-Windows-template/README.rst

     $ cookiecutter https://github.com/pybee/Python-Windows-template --checkout 3.6

-3. `Download the Python Embedded Windows installer`_, and extract it.
+3. `Download the Python Embedded Windows install`_, and extract it.

 4. Add your code to the template.
 At the very minimum, you need to have an ``app/<app name>/__main__.py`` file that defines an entry point that